Unbo10/Unbo10/README.md

 <h1>Hello there!</h1>

 It is an <b>honor</b> to have you in my profile!
-I am a current CS student, a Linux novice, a problem-solving fan, and just another curious tech enthusiast who can spend hours in fron of a computer screen.
+I am a current CS student, a Linux novice, a problem-solving fan, and just another curious tech enthusiast who can spend hours in front of a computer screen.

 You can check out my stats, repos and other profiles below.
 Hope you find something useful and interesting!